VirusTotal/yara-x/docs/ModuleDeveloperGuide.md

 structure with the data obtained from the file.
 This is done by implementing a function that will act as the entry point for your module.

-This is where the `rust_module` option described in the previous section enters into play.
-This option is the name of the Rust module that contains the code for your module.
-In our `text.proto` file we have `rust_module: "text"`, which means that our Rust module must be named `text`.

 There are two options for creating our `text` module:

 * Creating a `text.rs` file in `lib/src/modules`.